mohabnazmy/test/all.md

 ### INV-6: Global Retry Limit
 Brain enforces a global max retry count of **3** per agent per request.
 After 3 REJECTs, escalate to human.
 No silent infinite loops.

+Retry counter is per agent, per request, **monotonic** and does not reset across upstream changes — except for patient re-keying (INV-2).

 ### INV-7: Fast Paths Are Read-Only
 Fast paths (STATUS_CHECK, CLARIFICATION, CANCEL) must not create or mutate tasks, sessions, or entities.
 They are read-only operations that attach to existing records.